rootmos/h/README.md

 its fairly common to see images invoke executables in a privileged mode (as `root`).

-And noteworthy configuration option of Linux is that you don't have to include the bothersome userland?
-Here I imagine a barebones server setup: the kernel, a single stand-alone server executable and nothing else.
-So in that setting dropping all capabilities could be useful.
+And a noteworthy configuration option of Linux is that you don't have to include the bothersome userland.
+Here I imagine a barebones server setup: the kernel, a single stand-alone server executable (serving as the [init](https://man.archlinux.org/man/init.1) process) and nothing else.
+In that setting dropping capabilities could be useful.

 But even with these restrictions Alice can cause quite a bother: